moira-alert/doc/source/installation/configuration.rst

 but you can change this location by passing your path as a command-line parameter ``--config``.

+**Important**: Incorrect configuration format may cause the service to crash at startup

 On this page you can find examples of configuration files for Moira microservices.